List of ancient great powers: Huns

 Huns were nomadic people who were known for their hordes of mounted archers.
 Their language seems to be Turkic; but Mongolic, Yeniseian, Uralic etc., are also postulated.
 After 370 under a certain Balamber they founded an empire in the East Europe defeating Alans and Goths.
 They triggered the great migration which eventually caused the collapse of the West Roman Empire.

 The death of Rugila in 434 left the sons of his brother Mundzuk, Attila and Bleda, in control of the united Hun tribes.
 Attila the Hun ruled of the Huns from 434 until his death in 453.
 Under his rule and leader of the Hunnic Empire, the empire stretched from Germany to the Ural River and from the Danube River to the Baltic Sea.
 Hunnic khagan Atilla invaded Europe.
 The rise of the Huns around 370 overwhelmed the Gothic kingdoms.
 Many of the Goths migrated into Roman territory in the Balkans, while others remained north of the Danube under Hunnic rule.

 During Attila the Hun's rule, he was one of the most fearsome enemies of the Western and Eastern Roman Empire.
-He invaded the Balkans twice and marched through Gaul (modern France) as far as Orléans before being defeated at the Battle of Châlons.
-Although his invasion of Gaul was checked at Chalons, he appeared in North Italy in the next year.
-After Atilla's death in 453, the Hunnic Empire collapsed.the Huns seem to have been absorbed by other ethnic groups such as the Bulgars.
+He invaded the Balkans twice and marched through Gaul (modern France) as far as Orléans before being defeated at the Battle of Châlons, though some scholars now believe this battle resulted in a stalemate or even a Hunnish victory.
+He appeared in North Italy in the next year.
+After Attila's death in 453, the Hunnic Empire collapsed in 469.
+The Huns seem to have been absorbed by other ethnic groups such as the Bulgars.
 Kim, however, argues that the Huns continued under Ernak, becoming the Kutrigur and Utigur Hunno-Bulgars.
 This conclusion is still subject to some controversy.
 Some scholars also argue that another group identified in ancient sources as Huns, the North Caucasian Huns, were genuine Huns.
 The rulers of various post-Hunnic steppe peoples are known to have claimed descent from Attila in order to legitimize their right to the power, and various steppe peoples were also called "Huns" by Western and Byzantine sources from the fourth century onward.